Sunday, October 27, 2019

 7) By contrast, Slott Way Track is rough.

-- Red circle in both pics below: Occasionally, a blue tag is nailed to a tree to guide you.
+Occasionally, a blue tag is nailed to a tree

 - Upper pic, left to right: Yus, Lily, Lisa

-8) Typical Slott Way Track, rough ~~~
+8) Typical Slott Way Track, rough.

 - Upper pic: Yus

-- Lower pic, left to right: Alan leading, followed by Lisa, Lily, Yus
+Alan leading, followed by Lisa, Lily, Yus

-9) Passing a cave/overhang ~~~
+9) Passing a cave/overhang.

 - Upper pic, left to right, Yus, Lily